Mexican Pot Roast Recipe

 • Preheat oven to 325 degrees F.

-• Season beef chuck roast with salt and pepper and cook on both sides until nicely browned, 6-8 minutes on each side.
+• Season the beef chuck roast with salt and pepper and cook on both sides until nicely browned, for 6-8 minutes on each side.

-• Remove the beef from the pot set aside and add in the diced onions.
+• Remove the beef from the pot, set aside, and add the diced onions.

 • Sauté until translucent and lightly browned, about 3 to 4 minutes.

-• Add in the minced garlic, the peppers, tomato paste, diced tomatoes, Worcestershire sauce, taco seasoning, beef broth, lime juice, lime zest, and cilantro, stir well.
+• Add the minced garlic, peppers, tomato paste, diced tomatoes, Worcestershire sauce, taco seasoning, beef broth, lime juice, lime zest, and cilantro, stirring well.

 • Add the beef back to the pot, add bay leaves, add whole garlic, and quartered onion.
 Cover and cook for 3-4 hours, or until fork-tender.